Chart Color Schemes

 The area exhibits notably strong income performance, ranking higher than 70% of areas assessed nationally through AreaSearch analysis

-AreaSearch's data for financial year 2023 shows median income in Eglinton was $62,530 and average income was $75,415.
-This is higher than Rest of NSW's median income of $52,390 and average income of $65,215.
-By September 2025, estimated median income in Eglinton would be approximately $68,070 and average income around $82,097, based on an 8.86% Wage Price Index growth since financial year 2023.
-In the 2021 Census, incomes in Eglinton clustered around the 70th percentile nationally.
-The predominant income cohort was 41.6% of locals (1,322 people) earning between $1,500 and $2,999, similar to regional levels at 29.9%.
-Housing expenses accounted for 13.9% of income.
-Residents ranked in the 73rd percentile for disposable income.
-The area's SEIFA income ranking placed it in the fifth decile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that median income in Eglinton is $62,530 and average income is $75,415.
+This compares to Rest of NSW's median income of $52,390 and average income of $65,215.
+Based on Wage Price Index growth of 8.86% from July 2023 to September 2025, estimated incomes would be approximately $68,070 (median) and $82,097 (average).
+As per the 2021 Census, income in Eglinton clusters around the 70th percentile nationally.
+The predominant income cohort spans 41.6% of locals, with incomes between $1,500 and $2,999.
+Housing accounts for 13.9% of income.
+Residents rank within the 73rd percentile for disposable income.
+Eglinton's SEIFA income ranking places it in the fifth decile.

 Frequently Asked Questions - Income